 Responding to emergencies and contacting the appropriate authorities or emergency responders shall be the responsibility of the on-site engineer-in-charge.
-After first contacting the appropriate authorities, the on-site engineer will contact Harry Price, then Craig Johnson and Fritz Klingler.
+After first contacting the appropriate authorities, the on-site engineer will contact Harry Price, then Craig Johnson, and Fritz Klingler.
 The on-site engineer-in-charge will then immediately contact Harvey Santana, Regine Beauboeuf and Joseph Corradino.
+Harvey Santana will then immediately contact Matt Allen or his alternate James Canning at Mayor Kilpatrick's office, Chief Katrina Butler at the Detroit Fire Department, James Tate at the Detroit Police Department, and R. Daryl Lundy of the City of Detroit Office of Homeland Security.
+The Delray Community Center will serve as the point to convene these and other communications personnel to review the facts of the situation, unless another site is designated.
+One person from the City of Detroit's communications personnel will be designated as the person to convey the public information about the emergency.